josephrhobbs/personal-website/source/about.md

 ~

-This website is currently under maintenance and will be live within 72 hours.

 ::image[Joseph having breakfast][/media/me.jpg]

 Hello!
 My name is Joseph, and I am a rising senior at MIT studying Aerospace Engineering and graduating in May 2025.